GunsalusPiano/Diploscapter/supp_figure_02/README.md

 python3 Diploscapter_coronatus_telomere_gggenomes_visualization_2025-12-16.py
 ```

-Supplemental Fig. 2 was generated using the text output ```Dco.zoomed_in_bases.gapped.txt```.
+Supplemental Fig. 2 was generated using the text output ```Dco.zoomed_in_bases.no_gaps.txt```.
 Schematics of the *D. coronatus* telomeric reads (not used in the publication) can be generated using the gggenomes package (https://thackl.github.io/gggenomes/).